- Machine mark removal and rust removal

 Finishing media are applied and used to perform a lot of functions, depending on their type, and constituents.
 Their most popular applications include:

-Luster: Some variants of finishing media are crafted to give workpiece surfaces’ lustre finishes.
+Luster: Some variants of finishing media are crafted to give workpiece surfaces’ luster finishes.
 Finishing media under this category are generally non-abrasive or low in abrasive percentage.
 They carry this out by peening surfaces, in a bid to make workpieces bright and shiny.

 Surface Scrubbing: Finishing media are also applied when needs to scrub workpiece surfaces arise.
 Whether abrasive or non-abrasive finishing media, they help to assist the compounds in cleaning the workpieces.